 Adrian is a medium-sized city located in the state of Michigan.
 With a population of 20,691 people and eight constituent neighborhoods, Adrian is the 64th largest community in Michigan.
 Adrian has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Adrian isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Adrian are a mix of both white- and blue-collar jobs.
-Overall, Adrian is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Adrian who work in office and administrative support (12.58%), sales jobs (12.31%), and food service (8.63%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Adrian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Adrian is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Adrian who work in office and administrative support (14.13%), sales jobs (13.05%), and food service (8.02%).

-The per capita income in Adrian in 2010 was $17,124, which is low income relative to Michigan and the nation.
-This equates to an annual income of $68,496 for a family of four.
+The per capita income in Adrian in 2010 was $17,769, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
+This equates to an annual income of $71,076 for a family of four.
 However, Adrian contains both very wealthy and poor people as well.

 The most common language spoken in Adrian is English.
 Other important languages spoken here include Spanish and German.